Monsoon skincare, because nobody wants to look washed out

 You can cleanse your face twice a day but choose a product that’s gentle.
 Alternate with a cleanser that contains a beta-hydroxy acid.
 Dr Farida Modi, senior dermatologist, Kaya Skin Clinic, suggests salicylic acid.

-Salicylic acid gently exfoliates your face by going deep into your pores, which then reduces shininess and the appearance of pores.
+Salicylic acid gently exfoliates your face by going deep into your pores, reducing shininess and the appearance of pores.

 It’s an amazing ingredient for acne, which makes it suitable for the monsoon.
 Humidity can be a breeding ground for bacteria which makes us more prone to breaking out in this weather.